 A contractor must agree to adhere to BPI’s policies and procedures, including having a documented Customer Dispute Resolution Plan and documented sign-off checklist on completed work.
 Other obligations include implementing a standardized data collection system (paper or electronic), maintaining records about diagnostic equipment calibration, demonstrating proof of licensing and/or insurance, and submitted BPI-specific job information electronically if needed for quality assurance.

 This level of commitment is described as Tier I, or Standard.
 Tier I contractors progress to Tier II when they demonstrate training attendance and successful completion of a survey test on subject matter addressed in their process improvement plan.
-Click here for full requirements and benefits of Tier I, II, and II GoldStar Contractors.
+View the full requirements and benefits of Tier I, II, and II on the BPI GoldStar Contractors page.
 The higher the tier, the greater the benefits!